Trump, Putin in 'robust' first meeting at protest-marred G20 summit

 "We are not going to paper over the differences but rather, we will call discord discord," said German Chancellor Angela Merkel.

-A draft communique seen by AFP Friday appeared to reflect the 19-versus-one stance on climate.
+A draft communique seen by AFP on Friday appeared to reflect the 19-versus-one stance on climate.

 The draft underlines that the 2015 Paris climate accord is "irreversible" and affirms that other G20 nations are committed to the deal while taking note of Washington's decision to quit the agreement.